 soft drinks, many fruit juices, alcoholic beverages, candy (other than

-chocolate), ketchup, coffee, food coloring, and ink from felt-tip pens
+chocolate), ketchup, coffee, food coloring, and ink from felt-tip (not

-(not

-ballpoint).
-Tea can be very difficult to treat, particularly since
+ballpoint) pens.
+Tea stains can be very difficult to treat because they

-If a garment is washable, many stains are removed by ordinary laundry methods.
+If a garment is washable, many stains are removed by ordinary laundering.

-It's a good idea to let a garment soak in cool water for a half hour or more before
+Let the stained garment soak in cool water for a half hour or more before

 washing.
 A more conservative approach for washable garmentsand the only

-approach for non-washable items, is to sponge the stain with cool water.
+approach for non-washable itemsis to sponge the stain with cool water.

-If that doesn't succeed, you can work detergent or a laundry
+If that doesnt succeed, work detergent or a laundry pretreatment product

 Some stains contain both greasy and non-greasy substances.
 These include